Show All Answers

 No, the Park District has its own staff that maintains trees in the park system, with the exception of Adams Park, which is maintained by the City.
 Contact us at 630-260-2122 for more information.

-The garbage cart includes a radio frequency identification (RFID) chip that allows the garbage/recycling/yard waste trucks to wirelessly "scan" your carts each time they are picked up and emptied, or tipped, into a Lakeshore Recycling Systems truck.
-This allows you to continue to pay for only the amount you throw out or recycle, without the need to use stickers.
+The garbage and recycling carts each include a radio frequency identification (RFID) chip that allows the garbage/recycling/yard waste trucks to wirelessly "scan" your carts each time they are picked up and emptied into a Lakeshore Recycling Systems truck.
+The chips are tied to your account, which allows you to pay for just the weeks you set out garbage and recycling.

-Stickers will not be used for weekly garbage and recycling collection.
-The same sticker will be used for excess garbage, yard waste/organics, e-waste and bulk items.
-If you have excess garbage that will not fit in your garbage cart, you must use a garbage/organic sticker for each bag outside of your cart.
+The City's program only uses stickers for yard waste/leaves/organics, bulk items, excess garbage that won't fit in your garbage cart, e-waste, and bulk items.
+All of these types of items use the same kind of sticker.
 There is no limit to the number of excess garbage bags that will be collected.
-Garbage mixed with yard waste/organics cannot be collected.
+Garbage mixed with yard waste/organics will not be collected.

-A new option with the City’s garbage and recycling program will be the ability to recycle food scraps.
-Yard waste and organic material (food scraps) are collected at the curb from the first full week of April through the second full week in December.
+The City’s garbage and recycling program offers the ability to recycle food scraps in with your yard waste from the first full week of April through the second full week in December.
 Each container or biodegradable bag can be a maximum of 35 gallons in size and 50 pounds in weight and must have one garbage/yard waste sticker attached in order to be collected.
-Grass clippings, brush, plant material and weeds are considered yard waste.
+Grass clippings, brush, leaves, plant material and weeds are considered yard waste.
 Food scraps include fruits, vegetables, dairy, eggs, breads, grains, pasta, cereal, meat, poultry and seafood.
 Yard waste or food scraps stacked on top of a container will not be collected.

 Yes.
 Christmas trees will be recycled during the first two weeks after the holiday at no charge.
 During this free two-week collection period, make sure trees are free of all decorations and are not in plastic bags.
 After the two-week collection period, you will need to attach 1 garbage/organic sticker to a Christmas tree to have it collected.